joshnguyen99/joshnguyen99.github.io/_pages/about.md

 News
 ======

+[2024-07-08] I served as a teaching assistant at the [2024 Summer Institute in Computational Social Science](https://sicss.io/2024/penn), University of Pennsylvania.

 [2024-04-05] I presented a talk titled "How Aligned are Humans and Language Models on Common Sense?" at the [Generative AI and Social Science Research Workshop](https://dissc.yale.edu/events/generative-ai-and-social-science-research) at Yale University.

 [2024-02-16] I delivered a talk titled "Science Meets AI: Lessons from the Exploration of LLMs in Astronomical Research" at the [Planet+AI consortium](https://planet-ai-2023.github.io).
 The video recording is on [YouTube](https://youtu.be/znTDgN2iqNw).